Frequently Asked Questions

 -

 A 150-170mm ‘Enduro’ bike is recommended for the event.
-No Downhill or Cross Country bikes will be permitted.
+No downhill, cross country bikes or e-bikes will be permitted.

 -